AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 ## Are you impacted?{#aws-impact}

-As a v8 customer, or a v7 hosted, hybrid, or Managed Services Campaign customer, you are impacted.
+This change affects:

+* Campaign Classic v7 hosted and hybrid customers
+* Campaign Managed Services customers
+* All Campaign v8 customers

 ## When will this migration happen?{#aws-timeline}